54nd339/Portfolio/content/posts/physics/kinetics.md

 ---
-title: Kinetic Theory of Gases
+title: Kinetic Theory of Gases - Unveiling the Chaotic World of Gases
-description: Explore the fascinating world of gases through the lens of the kinetic theory.
+description: Ever wondered how tiny particles zoom around, bouncing off walls and creating pressure?
+This post dives into the kinetic theory, revealing how temperature, motion, and even molecular collisions shape the world.
+From ideal gases to real ones misbehaving, it’s physics at its most chaotic—click in!
 date: 2023-02-05
 draft: false
 slug: /pensieve/physics/kinetics